 That one-to-one connection allows for more personalized customer experience.
-You can send a tweet to an individual and can be tailored to their exact needs and expectations.
+You can send a tweet to an individual that can be tailored to their needs and expectations.

 There’s no guessing about whom you’re targeting—they are right in front of you.
 Although it’s a great thing, it can also add some extra burden on brands.

 Consumers expect brands to be extremely responsive.
 If you’re not responding to social messages within a few hours, you could be frustrating to your customers.

 So after purchase, brands need to be prepared for questions and complaints.
 Someone who buys a product online is likely going to want online customer service as well.